UNT-5214-P2/Persona/README.md

-# Persona - Speaker Recognition
+# Persona - Speaker Diarization
 Overview:

 * Our Website has below list of 9 audio files sourced from International Computer Science Institute (ICSI) website.
 Labels from this ICSI dataset are considered as True Labels.